 When she and the bartender successfully get him to the passenger seat of her car, she reclines the seat so that he can rest properly as she drives him home, towing his car behind hers.

-CHAPTER 2

 Linda looks at Collins as he is carelessly seated in the front passenger seat of her vehicle and she cannot help but pray that he has not damaged some part of his system with his heavy, stuporous drinking.
 As expected, she is shocked when all of a sudden, Collins throws up in between his legs in her vehicle without a warning.
 Linda is so frustrated and annoyed by this but finds she can do nothing at the moment but just squirms her face, punches her steering wheel a few times and groan a little as Collins is currently unaware of any of the actions he is taking.